Bushi (region): Foreign threats and regional solidarity

 The fragmentation of Bushi was exploited by external powers, most notably the Kingdom of Rwanda under Kigeli IV Rwabugiri, which launched three invasions into Bushi during the second half of the century.
-However, a collective defense by the Shi states ultimately expelled Rwandan forces in 1894 and a year later Rwabugiri died.
+However, a collective defense by the Shi states ultimately expelled Rwandan forces in 1894, and a year later, Rwabugiri died.
 Earlier in the century, around 1860, Mwami Muganga of Burhinyi defeated Mwami Kabuka of Lwindi.
-By 1890, Cimanye of Kaziba successfully defended Nyamugira (in Bufuliiru) against Arab-Swahili-led raids and defeated Bakari, a key Arab-Swahili leader, at Rumaliza.
+By 1890, Cimanye of Kaziba successfully defended Nyamugira (in Bufuliiru) against Arab-Swahili-led raids and defeated Bakari, a key Arab-Swahili leader, at "Rumaliza".
 Following this, trade with the Arab-Swahili became peaceful, with exchanges often mediated through local intermediaries.
 Arab forces were later repelled entirely by a coalition of Bashi from Burhinyi and refugee Balega communities.

 Major territorial expansions during the 19th century included the annexation of Karhongo, later known as Nyangezi, by Chirhahorhange-Ngweshe, and the seizure of Kashanga in Bufuliiru by Kabonwa I-Nkazibaya in 1815.
 Northern conquests by Bigomokero extended Bushi's frontiers between the Langa and Nyabarongo rivers.

+According to Jean Omasombo Tshonda et al., the suppression of the mutiny within Francis Dhanis' column led to the arrival of Europeans in Bushi.
+The revolt began on 14 February 1897 in Uélé, where Dhanis' force had been assigned to advance toward and occupy the Lado Enclave.
+Widespread food shortages provoked a revolt among African troops from the Kandolo and Saliboko groups, and resulted in the deaths of several European officers, including Melen, Adrian Binnie, and Closset, as well as African soldiers who had remained loyal to Dhanis.
+Although the rebels achieved temporary success for nearly two months, a counteroffensive led by Henry Morton Stanley ultimately defeated them.
+Many of the rebels fled southward and regrouped in the former Arab-Swahili centers of Uvira and Baraka.
+In June 1898, Lieutenant Charles-Adelin Glorie of the Force Publique left Shabunda Territory for Ngweshe Chiefdom after receiving intelligence from his envoys concerning the presence of rebels in the Elila and Ulindi river valleys.